Tangerine (band): History

+In October 2024, Tangerine independently released their debut full length album, You’re Still The Only One.
+Atwood magazine called it “seductive and spellbinding”, and they named Tangerine one of LA’s most exciting indie pop outfits.

 Musical style and influences

 The name "Tangerine" came from the song of the same name on Led Zeppelin's album Led Zeppelin III.
 The members of Tangerine have described the group's style as "dark pop + rock n roll".

 Marika Justad has cited Courtney Love, Mazzy Star, and Karen O as stylistic influences, as well as Lou Reed and The Beach Boys for their ability to maintain "that bittersweet light/dark balancing act" in their songwriting.
 Miro Justad and Kuhn have claimed inspiration, particularly for beats, from Miriam Makeba, Dave Brubeck, Miles Davis, and Antônio Carlos Jobim.